JensPiegsa/docker-cheat-sheet/README.md

 #### Start all paused / stopped containers

-* makes no sense together with container dependencies
+* does not work together with container dependencies

 #### Remove all containers and images